(Updated May 13, 2019)

 As a Presbyterian church, we believe that the most biblical form of church government is elder-led (“Presbyterian” comes from the Greek word for “elder”).
 In our denomination, the Presbyterian Church in America (PCA), a church plant becomes an established church when its first group of elders are nominated, trained, and ordained.
 (For more info on this process or what it means to be a church in the PCA, come to our next Membership Class this Fall!)

 That process is lengthy and requires both a critical mass and a level of stability in order to do well.
-Inducting our first class of members last May was a massive step in that direction, but we are aiming for Particularization sometime in 2020 or 2021 (which would still be 1-2 years ahead of schedule for a church plant like ours).
+Inducting our first class of members last May was a massive step in that direction, but we are aiming for Particularization sometime in the Fall of 2021 (which would still be 1-2 years ahead of schedule for a church plant like ours).

 Where we’ve been: Rapid Initial Growth

 In August 2016, our launch team of 40ish people doubled in size within the first 3 months after launch, and by Easter 2017 over 120 people called The Table their church home.
-That growth was… unexpected, to say the least!
-We had no idea The Table’s vision would gain so much traction so early, and were thus caught flat-footed in more ways than one!
+To say that growth has been “unexpected” is an understatement!
+We had no idea The Table’s vision would gain so much traction so early, and were thus initially caught flat-footed in more ways than one!
 More people meant needing more pastoral leaders to both help care for those families God brought to The Table, and help us continue to reach our Neighbors at the same time.

 While we do have denominational and financial oversight through the Session (what the PCA calls each church’s board of elders) at Rocky Mountain Presbyterian Church in Westminster, those elders are not involved in our day-to-day ministry (nor could they be!).
 They don’t know our specific context, our specific people, or our specific vision.
 They just are not in the place to provide that kind of leadership.

-Thus, in the spring of 2016 I invited Adam Argo and Daniel Frampton (currently on an indefinite sabbatical) to step up into what I dubbed the “Pastoral Team,” as a temporary, 3-4 year stop-gap until we’re able to go through an elder training process.
-Current active members include Adam Argo, Rocky Dunlap (invited Fall 2017) and Jeremy Gillespie (invited Summer 2018 on an initial trial basis to make sure it’s a good fit for both him and us), plus myself.
+Thus, in the spring of 2016 I invited a couple mature leaders who demonstrate elder-like qualities to step up into what we dubbed the “Pastoral Team,” as a temporary, 3-4 year stop-gap until we’re able to go through an elder training process.
+Current active members include Adam Argo, Rocky Dunlap, Jeremy Gillespie, and Ken Harris (invited Spring 2019 on an initial trial basis to make sure it’s a good fit for both him and us), plus myself.
 As an ordained Pastor whom we are developing and teaching over the next 2 years how to plant a church using similar creative solutions, our Church Planting Resident (Justin Chappell) has a "view" and a "voice" on the team, but not a "vote" (since his time with us has always had a planned end-date).

 If you haven’t heard about this until now, it’s because we've been busy enough simply functioning as a Pastoral Team that communicating it has taken a back burner (albeit, for too long).